oracle/python-oracledb/doc/src/api_manual/soda.rst

     lookup?ctx=dblatest&id=GUID-49EFF3D3-9FAB-4DA6-BDE2-2650383566A3>`__ for
     more information.

-    If the ``mapMode`` parameter is set to True, the new collection is mapped to an existing table instead of creating a table.
+    If the ``mapMode`` parameter is set to *True*, the new collection is mapped to an existing table instead of creating a table.
 If a collection is created in this way, dropping the collection will not drop the existing table either.

 .. method:: SodaDatabase.createDocument(content, key=None, mediaType="application/json")